Building a new mobile-focused design system that scales to support all user interfaces across React, iOS, and Android platforms.

 Compared to Lists, Headers were first defined by redesign designers.
 However, people were still using individual header components throughout flows, and as a global navigation component, Headers needed to be fully realized in order to be a functioning design system asset.

-By gathering use cases, I was able to understand what exactly helps shape BlockFi's needs out of a List component (these are only a few).
+For example, in gathering use cases, I was able to understand what exactly helps shape BlockFi's needs out of a List component (these are only a few).

 With Headers especially, it was key to identify all the properties that would make up a scalable component from the design side.
 Some of these would include: